 Sebastian Jarantowski: It was important to introduce the management team to the system gradually.
-We demonstrated the many ways the system would facilitate work for all employees,

-Sebastian Jarantowski: The first step is done, and our people and enabled managers to pass on their knowledge and the really got on board in a big way with the change process. skills they'd acquired as key users to their colleagues.
-"Train Drawing on our new working time management system, we are the trainer" was the essential approach here.
-In addition to no longer tied to rigid business hours.
-By setting parameters, increasing transparency through intelligible parameters for we can now plan our staff deployment efficiently and transworkforce scheduling, the new system at the same time fixed parently based on customer footfall, employees' personal existing admin problems and helped to establish a fair and circumstances and statutory frameworks.
-Thanks to flexible staff-oriented planning process. working time models, we are an even more attractive employer.
-We are also able to focus consequently on our customers' Michael, what are your thoughts looking back? requirements, which makes us more competitive going forward.
+We demonstrated the many ways the system would facilitate work for all employees, and enabled managers to pass on their knowledge and the skills they'd acquired as key users to their colleagues.
+"Train the trainer" was the essential approach here.
+In addition to increasing transparency through intelligible parameters for workforce scheduling, the new system at the same time fixed existing admin problems and helped to establish a fair and staff-oriented planning process.

+Michael, what are your thoughts looking back?

 Michael: I'm fully with Mr. Jarantowski on this.
-We had a clear All in all, it's a resounding success, and one that we'll be celefocus on transparency.
-Ultimately, change management is about brating together with our staff - and with ATOSS, of course.

-avoiding or overcoming resistance right from the start.
+We had a clear focus on transparency.
+Ultimately, change management is about avoiding or overcoming resistance right from the start.
 How did we manage that at A.T.U?
 With regular, open communication, involving videoconferences, info leaflets and posters.
 We even made a video.
 And we gave the project an in-house name right from the very start.
 Getting all the stakeholders involved was a key priority.
 Ideas and critical questions were welcome at any time.
 Mr. Jarantowski even offered Q&A sessions.
 This helped us build trust and acceptance among management and workforce.